jaysmtsnmt/portfolio/README.md

 **Hence, my reason for applying for the Computing course in VJC** is to further develop my skills in this area, be it coding, building or designing, and to <ins>further give me the space & time to grow this passion</ins>.

 # Overview of my Projects
 Most of my projects are a mix of hardware & computing, using C++ to code for Arduino, and Python to code for software/processing.
 My projects often start with me building the hardware, then coding the software, as I prefer working with physical materials.

+Some of my projects can be viewed from GitHub directly, & I have linked them in my project sections directly.

 ## Computing & Logic Projects
 [CT-02 Companion Robot | 2022 - Current](#ct-02) #Python #C++